lucianoiam/dpfwebui/README.md

 __Support for AssemblyScript is still work in progress.__ [AssemblyScript](https://www.assemblyscript.org)
 is a language very similar to [TypeScript](https://www.typescriptlang.org) specifically created for targeting [WebAssembly](https://webassembly.org).
-Plugins written with Hip-Hap embed a WebAssembly JIT engine for running precompiled AssemblyScript-based DSP code.
+Plugins written with Hip-Hop embed a WebAssembly JIT engine for running precompiled AssemblyScript-based DSP code.
 This engine is completely independent from the web view.